 - Sprinkle evenly into baking tray and heat uncovered for 25 minutes.

-- Fill 8-ounce canning jar with condensed milk.
+- Fill an 8-ounce canning jar with condensed milk.

 - Remove cannabis from oven and add to condensed milk while hot.